EITC, PATH Act, and J-1 Visa Taxes: The Silent System That Freezes Refunds

 How J-1 Workers Can Protect Themselves

-Before filing any return, J-1 workers should:
+Before filing, J-1 workers should:

 1️⃣ Review their IRS Online Account